mcellteam/cellblender_tutorials/getting_started.rst

       <source src="http://www.mcell.psc.edu/tutorials/videos/main/getting_started.ogg" type='video/ogg'/>
     </video>

-You can skip to the next section (:ref:`run_sim`) if you have watched the previous video tutorial.
+You can skip to the :ref:`annotate` section if you have watched the previous video tutorial.
 Otherwise, follow along with the rest of the directions in this section.

 Open up a terminal and enter the command::